China's COSCO Shipping offers $6.3 billion for Orient Overseas Ltd

 The buyers are offering HK$78.67 for each OOIL share.

-($1 = 7.8116 Hong Kong dollars) (Reporting By Matthew Miller; editing by John Stonestreet)
+$1 = 7.8116 Hong Kong dollars Reporting By Matthew Miller; editing by John Stonestreet